SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [exuanbo/module-from-string](https://github.com/exuanbo/module-from-string) - Load module from string using require or import.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
-Affine is a next-gen knowledge base that brings planning, sorting and creating all together.
+AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [BetaHuhn/metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) - 🏷️ A JavaScript library for scraping/parsing metadata from a web page.
-- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — The scalable web scraping and crawling library for JavaScript/Node.js.
-Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.
+- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — The web scraping and browser automation library for Node.js that helps you build reliable crawlers.
+Fast.
 - [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.
 - [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )
 - [smartxworks/sunmao-ui](https://github.com/smartxworks/sunmao-ui) - A Framework for Developing Low-code Tool